Andy Hei is a professional dealer with 30 years’ experience in the appraisal and conservation of classical Chinese furniture.

 He is the second generation of the prominent H.L.
 Hei family, which has dealt in huanghuali and zitan furniture from the Ming and Qing dynasties for over65 years.

-From 1989, Andy Hei served as assistant to the New York dealer, Robert H. Ellsworth (1929-2014), not only in antique dealing, but also in the establishment and management of the Chinese Heritage Art Foundation in Hong Kong.
+From 1989, Andy Hei served as assistant to the New York dealer, Robert H. Ellsworth (1929-2014), both in antique dealing, and in the establishment and management of the Chinese Heritage Art Foundation in Hong Kong.

 In 1999, Andy Hei established his own gallery, Andy Hei Ltd, on Hollywood Road, Hong Kong’s traditional antiques quarter, which has become renowned for fine Chinese antique furniture and works of art.

 In 2006, Andy initiated and organised the first annual Hong Kong International Asian Antiques and Arts Fair, which was renamed Fine Art Asia in 2010.
-Andy has now successfully organized 18 international art fairs in Hong Kong.
+In 2015, Andy also founded Ink Asia, the world’s first art fair dedicated to ink art.
+In total, Andy has now successfully organized 18 international art fairs in Hong Kong.

 In 2012, Andy Hei Consultants Ltd was founded to provide professional advice for overseas dealers and galleries on developing art business in the Asian market.

 With his experience in the Chinese art world and awareness of global art trends, Andy is dedicated to educating young Asian collectors.